AndreWohnsland/andrewohnsland.github.io/README.md

 ## Generate an Admin User

-By default, at first bootup, the backend will look if any user is found.
+By default, at first boot up, the backend will look if any user is found.
 If there is no existing user, it will create a default user with the name `admin` and the password `adminadmin`.
 It is strongly recommended to change the password directly after your first login over the admin interface.
 There is a graphical option for that.
 You could also use the environment variables `ADMIN_USER` and `ADMIN_PASSWORD` for other initial values than the default ones.
-Also, you can create additional user over the _/api/user/add_ post enpoint.
+Also, you can create additional user over the _/api/user/add_ post endpoint.
 You will need to be authenticated for that and pass the `username` and `password` in the body.

 ## Use Dropbox to Store and Access Pictures